hosted by

 nazirbau@gmail.com

 KHM Nazmul Hussain Nazir, male, microbiologist, graduated from Bangladesh Agricultural University, in 2001.
-He worked as lecturer of microbiology and as assistant professor of microbiology in the Department of Microbiology and Hygiene of the same university.
+He worked as lecturer of microbiology, assistant professor of microbiology and associate professor in the Department of Microbiology and Hygiene of the same university.
 As a special achievement, he got gold medal for deserving outstanding results in Doctor of Veterinary Medicine degree.
 After getting MS in Microbiology degree from Bangladesh Agricultural University, he got higher training on molecular microbiology and biotechnology from International Center for Biotechnology (ICBiotech), Osaka University, Japan as a UNESCO fellow student.
-He is now doing PhD in Kyushu University, Japan with cytochrome P450 systems of Aspergillus oryzae, an industrial fungus.
-So far, he published 17 scientific articles in domestic and international journals.
-He is continuously providing efforts with 9 (nine) national and international scientific societies including Mycological Society of America and Mycological Society of Japan.
-He attended 8 (eight) national and international conferences with poster and/or oral presentation.
+He has completed his PhD from Kyushu University, Japan in the field of cytochrome P450 systems of Aspergillus oryzae, an industrial fungus.
+Right how, Dr. Nazir is doing advanced research at the Yeungnam University, South Korea.

 Journal articles